Guillemdb/FractalAI/README.md

     This agent can catch rocks using a hook that behaves like an elastic band.
 We are capable of sampling low  probability trajectories in such chaotic space state.

 - **Multi Agent Environments**: It is aso possible to control multi agent environments, like [Maintaining a formation](https://www.youtube.com/watch?v=J9kW1lhT06A), [cooperating to achieve a shared goal](https://www.youtube.com/watch?v=DsvSH3cNhnE), or [fighting](http://entropicai.blogspot.com.es/2015/05/tonight-four-of-my-new-fractal-minded.html) against each other.
-A nice property of our methods is that they computational cost scales linearly with the number of agents.
+ A nice property of our methods is that their computational cost scales linearly with the number of agents.

 - **Stochastic simulations**: It can even [handle uncertainty in a continuous domain](http://entropicai.blogspot.com.es/2015/06/passing-asteroids-test.html?m=0).